 SPEA Indianapolis has a special program to admit freshman students simultaneously to SPEA and to the University College.
-To be eligible for this dual admission, applicants must meet the general university and campus requirements for admission; have a minimum combined SAT math and critical reading test score of 1000 or 21 ACT and have a 3.0 high school grade point average.
+To be eligible for this dual admission, applicants must meet the general university and campus requirements for admission; have a minimum combined SAT math and critical reasoning score of 1000 or 21 ACT and have a 3.0 high school grade point average.

-Students who do not qualify for dual admission at Indianapolis or choose not to apply for freshman-level entry may be admitted to the School of Public and Environmental Affairs after they have completed 12 credit hours with a minimum cumulative and semester grade point average of 2.00.
+Students who do not qualify for dual admission at Indianapolis or choose not to apply for freshman-level entry may be admitted to the School of Public and Environmental Affairs after they have declared their major, have a 2.0 cumulative and prior term GPA, and if they have completed 12 or more SPEA major credits, have a 2.3 SPEA GPA.